Tyler Winklevoss Net Worth

 Judging by evidence in the form of emails and instant messages, Zuckerberg was in fact communicating with Tyler and the other co-founders of HarvardConnection about the programming job.
 A number of emails followed that suggested Zuckerberg was too busy to work on the project.
 Not long afterward, Mark registered the domain name "thefacebook.com."
 It was clear that during this period, Zuckerberg was in the process of launching his own social network that was strikingly similar to HarvardConnection.

 After the university refused to get involved, ConnectU filed a lawsuit against Facebook in 2004, alleging that Mark Zuckerberg had essentially stolen their idea.
-By 2008, the Winklevosses were awarded a total of $65 million. $20 million was handed over in cash, and a further $45 million in Facebook stock was awarded.
+By 2008, the Winklevosses were awarded a total of $65 million, paid out as $20 million in cash plus a grant of pre-IPO Facebook stock that was worth $45 million at the time of the settlement.
 A number of other lawsuits followed, although the Winklevosses eventually agreed to call it quits and walk away with their seven-figure settlement.

 They made their first major Bitcoin purchase in 2013 when, Tyler and Cameron spent $11 million of their own money to purchase 110,000 Bitcoins.
 At the time, a single Bitcoin was trading at $100.
 They have never sold a single coin.
 By December 2017, when a single Bitcoin was trading for $11,300, their investment was worth more than $1.2 billion and they were crowned combined billionaires for the first time.

 Roughly a year later, the price of a single Bitcoin had dropped to $6,000, and a few months later it was trading below $4,000.
 By late 2020, Bitcoin was once again trading at around $17,000 per coin, which allowed the brothers to re-enter billionaire status.